 ADN mayyliaise with international organisations in an effort to strengthen links within the international democracy movement or to conduct research projects.
 Occasionally, ADN may disclose personal information about an individual to someone (other than ADN or the individual) who is in a foreign country.

-ADN may also need to store or use personal information in a country other than Australia, usually because one of ACF’s technical systems is located or needs to process data overseas or because a service provider is located overseas.
+ADN may also need to store or use personal information in a country other than Australia, usually because one of ADN’s technical systems is located or needs to process data overseas or because a service provider is located overseas.

 10.1.
 ADN will consider complaints made by an individual in relation to: